Nickchapman3773/Uranium-Fever/README.md

 > [!tip]
 > This is an OPTIONAL step to remove unneeded files from your computer.
 This will make the updating or reinstalling process take longer, as these files will need to be re-downloaded.

-- Confirm that your game launches and runs appropriately before following these steps.
+- Confirm that the game launches and runs appropriately before following these steps.
 - Navigate to the Uranium Fever Installation Location > downloads folder (C\Modding\Uranium Fever\downloads if you used the recommended filepaths).
 - Delete the downloads folder.